-Determine the topic of focus and share it with the students.
+Determine the topic of focus and share it with students.

-Have the students brainstorm what they know about a topic and how they remember it.
+Have students brainstorm what they know about a topic and how they remember it.

-Allow students to share out so the entire class can come to a consensus of what to include on their anchor chart.
+Allow students to share out so the entire class can come to a consensus on what to include on the Anchor Chart.

-Make the chart and post it in the room for the students to use for future reference. *The best anchor charts visually strong and include a mix of words, pictures, and diagrams.
+Make the chart and hang it somewhere in the room for students to reference later.
+The best Anchor Charts are visually strong and include a mix of words, pictures, and diagrams.
 Think outside the bulleted list!